richardbiely/gaia-ecs/README.md

 All memory is preallocated in big blocks (pages) via the internal chunk allocator.
 Thanks to that all data is organized in a cache-friendly way which most computer architectures like and actual heap allocations which are slow are reduced to a minimum.

 One of the benefits of archetype-based architectures is fast iteration and good memory layout by default.
 They are also easy to parallelize.
-On the other hand, adding and removing components is slower than with other architectures.
+On the other hand, adding and removing components is slower than with other architectures (in our case this is mitigated by a graph built for archetypes).
 Knowing the strengths and weaknesses of your system helps you work around their issues so this is not necessarily a problem per se.

 # Usage
 ## Minimum requirements